mashikro/my-smart-journal/README.md

 ## About the Developer

 MySmartJournal was authored by Masha Ikromova.
 Masha studied Neuroscience and Software Engineering at Columbia University and Hackbright Academy respectively.
-Learn more about the software engineer on Linkedin.
+This is her first full-stack software.
+Learn more about the developer on [Linkedin](https://www.linkedin.com/in/mashikro/).

 ## Technologies